 I have received a number of gentle reminders that I have not updated this blog since August.
 Honestly, I am flattered that anyone reads what I write at all.
 Several have even suggested that I missed my calling and should have been a columnist.
-I do not see myself along side greats like James Reston, Hedda Hopper and Herb Caen.
+I do not see myself along side greats like James Reston, Hedda Hopper or Herb Caen.
 On the other hand, I might need a job soon.
-I promise more more about food and hopefully even a happy ending next time.
+I promise more about food and hopefully even a happy ending next time.

 Thanks for reading.